igoforth/cemuexp/README.md

 # C Emulation Experiments

 Experiments with ia32 CPU Emulation in C. A frankenstein of a repository attempting to make sense of code across the web.
 No sense trying to reinvent the wheel for some aspects, such as decoding bytecode.
-The rest, such as the profiler and cpu emulator, are homemade.
+The rest, such as the profiler (and yet-to-be-implemented cpu emulator), are homemade.

 # Inspiration
 http://www.gtoal.com/sbt/